Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ### Traffic Light status (bk_tl_status)

-Message send by the back-end to the topic **TDB** each time a vehicle is close to a traffic light.
+Message send by the back-end to the topic **vehicle/trafficLight/{id}** each time a vehicle is close to a traffic light.

 This message will stop for **\<meters>** for a vehicle after crossing a traffic light.